 Additional studies are identified by searching the websites of federal agencies and research or policy organizations with links to the topic of teen pregnancy prevention.
-For the both the initial review of the evidence and the first update to the review, the review team searched the websites of nine such agencies or organizations (see Table A.2 for list).
+The review team searches the websites of nine such agencies or organizations (see Table A.2 for list).